telerik/teststudio-docs/docs/automated-tests/data-drive-test/what-is-ddt.md

 ---
-title: What is Data Driven Testing
+title: Data Driven Testing
 page_title: What is Data Driven Testing
 description: "Data Driven Testing in Test Studio.
 Parameterize the test in Test Studio.
 Use iterated data in a Test Studio test"
 position: 0
 ---
-# What is Data Driven Testing
+# What is Data Driven Testing and How Test Studio Fits for It

 Data Driven Testing is a testing methodology, in which the same sequence of test steps are performed repeatedly using a data source.
 The input values of the test steps and/or the values to expect for verification steps will be taken from the bound data source.